-Living in Vermont and home decor has always been a dream and a passion of mine.
-And I am so grateful for each one of you that follows along, joins me on the Blog, and engages with so many amazing and supportive comments.
+Living in Vermont and home decor have always been my dream and passion.
+And I am so grateful for each of you who follows along, joins me on the blog, and engages with many amazing and supportive comments.
 I sure hope Dabbling & Decorating has been an inspiration for you!

-As an only child, my parents passed this home onto me and I can not wait to make this home ours, caring for it and adoring it, as my parents did.
+As an only child, my parents passed this home on to me, and I can not wait to make this home ours, caring for it and adoring it as my parents had.
 I hope you will follow along as we begin this journey.

-All the pictures displayed in this post are as we inherited it.
-We will be painting the entire inside of the home to brighten it up (in the same color theme), refinish and paint the floors, and add our furniture, keeping all the antiques.
+All the pictures displayed in this post are as we inherited the home.
+We will paint the entire inside of the home to brighten it up (in the same color theme), refinish and paint the floors, add in our own furnishings, and keep all the family antiques.

 This sunroom has been a favorite!
-I look forward to making this room super cozy to sit and watch the wildlife, sip coffee and enjoy the sun.
-My mother’s handmade braided rugs are throughout the home along with her quilts, which I will certainly be keeping and showcasing throughout the home.
+I look forward to making this room super cozy to sit and watch the wildlife, sip coffee, and enjoy the sun.
+My mother’s handmade braided rugs are throughout the home, along with her quilts, which I will certainly be keeping and showcasing throughout this coastal Maine home.

 My father enjoyed woodworking well into his retirement years.
-There are handmade benches throughout the property that my Dad made over the years.
-This is the winter view out the sunroom.
+There are handmade benches throughout the property that my dad made over the years.
+This is the winter view out of the sunroom.

-This built-in hutch was a piece that the house craftsman found at the local dump and refinished it for this space.
-My mother decorated it with vintage terracotta pots and jugs many years ago.
+This built-in hutch was a piece that the house craftsman found at the local dump and refinished for this space.
+My mother decorated it with vintage terracotta pots and jugs for many years.

-Small guest bedroom on the first floor. the curtains were handmade by my mother.
+The same small guest bedroom on the first floor in preparation for painting and floor refinishing.
+The curtains were handmade by my mother.

-Living Room with fireplace.
-My mother had a beautiful collection of pewter pieces, and candles are everywhere throughout the home.
+Living room with fireplace.
+My mother had a beautiful collection of pewter pieces and candles that are everywhere throughout this coastal Maine home.

 Two upstairs bedrooms.
 We transformed the attic into these two bedrooms about 5 years ago so we would have a place to stay when we visited or should ever need full-time home care, which we never did.

 We can’t wait to make this home our own!
-I’d luv for you to follow along to see all the projects and decorating we have in store for this Early American reproduction family home.
-Currently, the home is very dark inside, and extremely difficult to get good quality photos.
-Therefore, I put together this video home tour that shows much more of our coastal Raeside-Dame Maine home.
+I’d love for you to follow along to see all the projects and decorating we have in store for this Early American reproduction Coastal Maine family home.